henkelmax/config-builder/readme.md

 ### String Lists

 The `StringList` type is a wrapper around an immutable list.
-It is serialized as a semicolon separated list of strings.
+It is serialized as a comma separated list of strings.

 It can be instantiated with `StringList.of(String...)` or `StringList.of(List<String>)`.